scran_norm

 strategy, size factors are scaled separately for each block so that they have a mean of 1 within each block.
 The scaled size factors are identical to those obtained by separate invocations of center_size_factors()

 on the size factors for each block.
-This can be desirable to ensure consistency with independent analyses of each block - otherwise, the centering would depend on the size factors across all blocks.
+This can be desirable to ensure consistency with independent analyses of each block - otherwise, the centering would depend on the size factors in other blocks.
 However, any systematic differences in the size factors between blocks are lost, i.e., systematic changes in coverage between blocks will not be normalized.

 With the LOWEST